-If this doesn't work, you will need to download the gtkglext source and compile it yourself (don't worry-if your gtk is properly set up, this will be very easy).
+The next part is to download gtkglext, the library that supports OpenGL for GTK widgets.
+Some distributions come with gtkglext.
+If yours doesn't, you will need to download the gtkglext source and compile it yourself (don't worry-if your gtk is properly set up, this will be very easy).
 Download the sources from Source Forge http://sourceforge.net/projects/gtkglext and follow these instructions: